hanslemm/Stack-Overflow-Survey-2020/README.md

 See the [Medium post](https://hanslemm.medium.com/the-best-languages-to-begin-your-dev-career-based-on-so-2020-survey-6716df14e6c1).

-The main questions aimed to answer in this notebook are:
+The main questions to be answered in this notebook are:

-- What are the biggest dev communities in 2020 (according to SO 2020 Survey)?
+- What are the top 5 languages considering community size?
-- Which languages pay the biggest salaries and have more developers?
+- What is the developer average income for each language?
+How is it related with the community size?
-- What are the top 10 languages by income for those with 1 or less years of professional experience?
-How does the salary of these languages develop along with experience?
+- What are the top 10 languages with higher incomes devs with one or fewer years of experience?

 ### Requirements